FettLol/fettlol-modpack-beta/sideloaded-minepkg-availability.md

 - `discerning-furnace` - v1.0.6 on Modrinth, highest version on minepkg is 1.0.3. **(no 1.18.x version on minepkg)**
 - `dynamic-asset-generator` - **Not available on minepkg**.
 - `eating-animation` - **Not available on minepkg**.
+- `earth2java` - v1.8.0 on Modrinth, highest version on minepkg is 1.7.4.
 - `ellemes-container-lib` - **Not available on minepkg**.
 - `emotecraft` - v2.1.3 on Modrinth, highest version on minepkg is 2.1.0.
 - `enhanced-mob-spawners` - **Not available on minepkg**.